How a short story started (and almost ended) as a film project

 Where these books proved the most useful was for the aforementioned raid depicted towards the end of the novel.
 After having been corrected by Oddmund Dahle that Kripos would not have been directly responsible for such an operation, I had to figure out exactly who would have been the natural choice.
 Since Skaret had, among his diverse range of duties over the years worked with Beredskapstroppen, AKA Delta Unit, he recommended I include them in the book.
 This did pose a bit of a problem as Delta Unit was not made operational until January 11, 1976, about ten months after the setting of my book, I did, for a myriad of reasons that I won't get into here, decide to bend the fact ever-so-slightly in my favour, and include them despite this minor timing anachronism.
 Yes, there was a somewhat similar unit present before called Østlandstroppen, though I never quite felt that this group had the special kind of training that was required for my fictional raid.
 Instead I decided to conjure up a secret early trial run of the unit, something which would have been quite plausible as the suggestion to form Delta Unit had been greenlit by the police in January of that same year.

-My depiction of Delta may not be 100% accurate as far as timing is concerned, but their uniforms, equipment, weaponry, and their overall function in the story is completely within the realms of reality had the unit been operation ten months earlier.
+My depiction of Delta may not be 100% accurate as far as timing is concerned, but their uniforms, equipment, weaponry, and their overall function in the story is completely within the realms of reality had the unit been operational ten months earlier.

 BIBLIOGRAPHY